 MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation exceeding 60 DBA MM NOI-2.2: A design-level acoustical analysis shall be required to confirm construction Ldn from traffic that the design of residential units is sufficient to reduce interior average noise documents, noise and 70 DBA levels to 45 dBA Ldn or lower, and to reduce interior maximum instantaneous contracts, and Ldn from railroad noise levels to 50 dBA Lmax or less in bedrooms, and 55 dBA Lmax in all project plans prior to noise.
 Exterior other habitable rooms.
 As part of the design-level acoustical analysis, a issuance of permits. noise levels qualified acoustical consultant shall review final site plans, building elevations, exceeding the and floor plans prior to construction to calculate expected interior noise levels acceptable General to determine what, if any, additional noise insulation treatments are necessary.
 Plan standards Special building construction techniques (e.g., sound-rated windows and would result in building facade treatments) would be required.
 These treatments include, but significant impacts are not limited to, sound-rated windows and doors, sound-rated wall to outdoor spaces in construction, acoustical caulking, insulation, and acoustical vents.
 Large the new residential windows and doors shall be oriented away from the railroad where possible. mixed-use The specific determination of what treatments are necessary will be conducted development. on a unit-by-unit basis.
 Results of the analysis, including the description of the necessary noise control treatments, shall be submitted to the City along with the building plans and approved prior to issuance of a building permit.
 MM NOI-2.3: A suitable form of forced-air mechanical ventilation, as determined by the local building official, shall be provided to units throughout the site, so that windows could be kept closed at the occupant's discretion to control interior noise.
-PUBLIC SERVICES Consistent with the SM PS-2: State Law (Government Code Section 65996) specifies an To be implemented All measures will be Director of the conclusions in the acceptable method of offsetting a project's effect on the adequacy of school by applicant prior to required as part of City's Community Downtown Specific facilities is payment of a school impact fee prior to issuance of a building the issuance of a the development Development Plan MEIR, the permit.
-The school impact fees implementation of measures specified in building permit. permit.
-All Agency
+PUBLIC SERVICES Consistent with the To be implemented All measures will be Director of the Consistent with the SM PS-2: State Law (Government Code Section 65996) specifies an To be implemented An measures will be Director of the by applicant prior to required as part of the development permit.
+All the issuance of a building permit.